Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 - You can take them out in public without worrying about the jumping behavior.

-- You are less likely to face a lawsuit when Rover ruins somebody's suit, scratches, or hurts a child or is involved in making the elderly fall.
+- You are less likely to face a lawsuit when Rover ruins somebody's suit, scratches or hurts a child or is involved in making the elderly fall.

 - People are less likely to be scared of your dog.